sms-ebarbeito/nike_run_club_to_gpx_or_tcx/README.md

 # Nike Run Club Activity Exporter (GPX/TCX)

+Why I need to do that?
+Easy response, NRC don't allow to export your data.
 This tool allows you to extract your running activities from the internal SQLite database used by the Nike Run Club (NRC) Android app, and export them into `.gpx` or `.tcx` files for import into platforms like **Garmin Connect**, **Strava**, or others.

 ---